 - All domestic animals requiring CVI for exhibition must be individually identified by one of the acceptable methods, and it must be listed on the health certificate.
 If any other identification is present, it must be listed on the health certificate.
 The CVI will be checked by the veterinarian on call at the Farm Fair prior to unloading.

-- All animals must be current on rabies vaccination, and proof of vaccination by a veterinarian must be provided.
+- All animals which are approved should be current on rabies vaccination, and proof of vaccination by a veterinarian must be provided.

 - Each animal must be a member of a tuberculosis and brucellosis free herd.

 - It is recommended that all entries be inoculated against BVD, IBR, PI3, and Bovine Respiratory Syncytial Virus.
 Consult your veterinarian.